holepunchto/bare-module/README.md

   // such as `.js`.
 See Module.constants.types.
 Inherited from `referrer` if it
   // is defined.
   defaultType: Module.constants.types.SCRIPT,
   // Cache to use to load the Module.
-Defaults to `Module.cache`. cache,
+Defaults to `Module.cache`.
+Pass `false`
+  // to use a throw-away cache scoped to this load and its module graph. cache,
   // The module representing the entry script where the program was launched. main,